nebetbastet/midOxfPeri/README.en.md

 ![image](https://github.com/nebetbastet/midOxfPeri/assets/6839261/5b7373e7-f30d-4ce0-b35d-1e09f858102d)

-### Calcul de ratios
+### Ratio Computing
-Ces mesures m'ont permis de calculer de nouveaux ratios que l'on trouve pour la plupart dans la littérature scientifique :
+These measurements allowed me to calculate new ratios, most of which are found in scientific literature:
-+ **UWI** = uw/dm : Umbilical Width Index = Indice de Largeur Ombilical, représente le rapport entre le diamètre de l'ombilic et celui de la coquille, ce qui permet de mesurer le degré d'involution (plus une coquille est involute, plus les tours se recouvrent)
++ **UWI** = uw/dm : Umbilical Width Index = Measures the ratio between umbilical diameter and shell diameter, providing a measure of involution (more involution indicates more overlap of whorls)
-+ **WWI** = ww/wh : Whorl width index = Indice de Largeur de la Spire, mesure le ratio entre la largeur et la hauteur d'une spire.
-Cela permet de mesurer si une coquille est plutôt mince ou épaisse (niveau de compression).
++ **WWI** = ww/wh : Whorl width index = measures the ratio between the width and height of a whorl, indicating whether a shell is thin or thick (level of compression).
-+ **Shape** = ww/dm : Shape = Forme, représente ici la largeur de la coquille sur son diamètre.
-C'est une autre mesure du niveau de compression de la coquille.
++ **Shape** = ww/dm : Shape = represents the width of the shell relative to its diameter.
+It is another measure of shell compression.
-+ **WER** =  (dm/(dm-wh))^2 : Whorl expansion rate = Taux d'expansion des spires, représente le taux auquel le diamètre de la coquille augmente par tour.
++ **WER** =  (dm/(dm-wh))^2 : Whorl expansion rate = represents the rate at which the shell diameter increases per revolution.
-+ **WHI** = wh/dm : Whorl height index = Indice de Hauteur de la spire, represente le ratio de la hauteur de la dernière spire et le diamètre de la coquille entière.
-C'est une autre façon de calculer le taux auquel le diamètre de la coquille augmente par tour
++ **WHI** = wh/dm : Whorl height index = represents the ratio of the height of the last whorl to the diameter of the entire shell.
+It is another way to calculate the rate at which the shell diameter increases per revolution.
-+ **o** = e/dm : ornementation, densité de la costulation
++ **o** = e/dm : ornamentation, rib density.

-### Méthode d'analyse
+### Analysis method
-Je n'ai choisi que certaines variables pour réaliser mon analyse :
+I selected only certain variables for my analysis:
 + dm
 + WWI
 + WER